-A.5.5 Reserve to cover largest infeed loss
+A.5.5 Reserve to cover largest infeed loss (Reserve for Response)

 National Grid has to hold capacity in reserve in order to maintain system operability if a loss of generating capacity occurs.
 This capacity has to be accounted for in the LOLE calculation and is added to the peak demand assumptions.
-Note that the largest infeed loss increases as new capacity connects to the network, requiring a higher level to be held.
+Note that the largest infeed loss or Reserve for Response (RFR)43 increases as new capacity connects to the network, requiring a higher level to be held.